 - 7.3 All development proposed along the river must ensure that any archaeological remains, historic buildings and historic landscapes are preserved and protected. - 7.4 The historic environment is an asset of the River Croal and shows how the town has developed over the years and the river has been managed in the past.
 When proposals for new development within or adjoining river corridors and their tributaries are put forward the impact of the proposed development on the historic environment must be assessed by the applicant.
 This is particularly the case where development is in the vicinity of St. Helena Mill and Victoria Hall, both of which are listed buildings.
-This assessment may need to include archaeological evaluation and/or historic building recording and/or palaeoenvironmental sampling are put forward the impact of the proposed development is in the vicinity of St. Helena Mill and Victoria environment must be assessed by the applicant.
-This is particularly the case where development are put forward the impact of the proposed development on the historic environment must be assessed by the applicant.
+This assessment may need to include archaeological evaluation and/or historic building recording and/or palaeoenvironmental sampling are put forward the impact of the proposed development is in the vicinity of St. Helena Mill and Victoria Hall, both of which are put forward the impact of the proposed development on the historic environment must be assessed by the applicant.
+This is particularly the case where development is in the vicinity of St. Helena Mill and/or palaeoenvironment must be assessed by the applicant.
 This is particularly the case where development is in the vicinity of St. Helena Mill and Victoria Hall, both of which are listed buildings.
-This assessment may need to include archaeological evaluation and/or historic building and/or palaeoenvironment are listed buildings.
-This assessment may need to include archaeological evaluation and/or historic building recording and/or palaeoenvironment are listed buildings.
+This assessment may need to include archaeological evaluation and/or historic building recording and/or palaeoenvironment and/or historic building recording and/or palaeoenvironment and/or historic buildings.
 This assessment may need to include archaeological evaluation and/or historic building recording and/or palaeoenvironmental sampling. - 7.5 Where in situ preservation of other historic environment features affected by the development is not feasible or necessary or where there is an opportunity to enhance understanding of those features through further investigation, 'preservation by record' may be acceptable.
 Such a record must be obtained by appropriate methods and must include all affected parts of the historic environment, including structural remains, earthworks, archaeological remains below ground and palaeoenvironmental evidence. - 7.6 Where appropriate and where it does not adversely affect the protection and preservation of the historic environment, planning conditions will be imposed or planning agreements entered into, to enhance public appreciation and understanding, as part of the development proposals.